jdreaver/rust-os/README.md

   - Ensure we don't accidentally reuse descriptors while we are waiting for a response from the device.
 Don't automatically just wrap around!
 This is what might require a mutex rather than just atomic integers?
   - I think there is a race condition with the interrupts with the current non-locking mechanism.
 Ensure that if there are concurrent writes while an interrupt, then an interrupt won't miss a read (e.g. there will at least be a followup interrupt)
   - Remember features we negotiate, and ensure we are accounting for the different features in the logic (especially around notifications)
+- Ensure `PhysicalBuffer` allocation and deallocation is safe, and that page and size math is correct (particularly in `drop()`).
+Make it foolproof.
+  - Maybe keep the `Layout` around?
+Ensure `Layout::size()` and actual buffer size are what we think they are!
+As long as we use the same logic for alloc/dealloc we should be fine.
+  - Problem is rehydrating `Layout`.
+We need alignment to do that.
+Maybe we should just store actual pages?
+We can convert to/from PhysAddr and len just fine.
+The contract is then that `PhysicalBuffer` may allocate more than asked for.
+VirtIO will need to make sure it just uses a smaller `len` than necessary.
+    - Don't use `allocate` for this.
+Use the underlying bitmap directly.
+DRY with `allocate` if needed but don't use it.
 - Create `sync` module that has synchronization primitives
   - Wrapper around `spin::Mutex` that also disables interrupts, similar to Linux's `spin_lock_irqsave` (`x86_64::interrupts::without_interrupts` is handy here).
 Might need our own custom `MutexGuard` wrapper that handles re-enabling interrupts on `drop()`
   - In the future we should disable preemption when spin locks are taken